 Let us explain this with an example.
 You can scrape YouTube to look for, say, relevant headlines.
 Since it is a publicly available forum.
 But you can’t repost the videos since that content is copyrighted.
 The clear mark of distinction is that only publicly available sites can be scraped.
-Things become problematic only when you rain on their parade, on your terms, without priors permission.
+Things become problematic only when you rain on their parade, on your terms, without prior permission.
 For ease of convenience, do not scrape the following:

 a).
 Data encrypted by username and password